 - Hydrologic Group C "Soils in this group have moderately high runoff potential when thoroughly wet.
 Water transmission through the soil is somewhat restricted.
-Group C soils typically have between 20 percent and 40 percent clay and less than 50 percent sand and have loam, silt loam, sandy clay loam, clay loam, and silty clay loam textures."
-Group C soils have a relatively low range of conductivity values (0.14 to 1.42 in/hr), a slow infiltration rate2, and limited potential for groundwater recharge due to their fine textures. - Hydrologic Group D "Soils in this group have high runoff potential when thoroughly wet.
+Group C soils typically have between 20 and 40% clay and less than 50% sand and have loam, silt loam, sandy clay loam, clay loam and silty clay loam textures."
+Group C soils have a relatively low range of conductivity values (0.14 to 1.42 in/hr), a slow infiltration rate and limited potential for groundwater recharge due to their fine textures. - Hydrologic Group D "Soils in this group have high runoff potential when thoroughly wet.
 Water movement through the soil is restricted or very restricted.
-Group D soils typically have greater than 40 percent clay, less than 50 percent sand, and have clayey textures.
-In some areas, they also have high shrink-swell potential."
-Group D soils have conductivity values less than 0.14 in/hr, a very slow infiltration rate2, and a very limited capacity to contribute to groundwater recharge. - A dual hydrologic group (C/D) is assigned to an area to characterize runoff potential under drained and undrained conditions, where the first letter represents drained conditions, and the second letter applies to undrained conditions. - According to this HSG dataset, no areas BVGB show high infiltration rates (Group A), and only a tiny area (<0.1%) of Group B soil (moderate infiltration) located on the western edge of the basin at the top of Bull Run Slough near Kramer Reservoir.
-The remainder of the Basin is shown with hydrologic soils Groups C and D, slow to very slow infiltration rates (Group C at 30% and Group D at 58% of Basin area).
-Most of the Ash Creek Wildlife Area is underlain by the dual hydrologic group C/D (11% of Basin area) and due to the wetland nature of this area contains primarily undrained soils corresponding to the very slow infiltration rates. - 1452 It should be noted that the NRCS develops these maps using a variety of information including remote 1453 sensing and some limited field data collection and does not always capture variations that may occur on 1454 a small scale.
-Historical experience from landowners and additional field data could identify areas of 1455 better infiltration.
-These soils groups do not necessarily preclude vertical movement of water and while 1456 recharge may be slower than desired, recharge may still be possible.
-Additionally, Group C and D soils 1457 may have slow infiltration rates due to shallow hardpan, and groundwater recharge could potentially be 1458 enhanced if this hardpan can be disrupted.
-More research on soil permeability is being conducted 1459 through grant funding.
+Group D soils typically have greater than 40% clay, less than 50% sand and have clayey textures.
+In some areas, [Group D soils]also have high shrink-swell potential."
+Group D soils have conductivity values less than 0.14 in/hr, a very slow infiltration rate and a very limited capacity to contribute to groundwater recharge. - 1257 A dual hydrologic group (C/D) is assigned to an area to characterize runoff potential under drained and 1258 undrained conditions, where the first letter represents drained conditions, and the second letter applies to - 1259 undrained conditions.

+1260 According to this HSG dataset, no areas BVGB show high infiltration rates (Group A) and only a tiny area (<0.1%) of Group B soil (moderate infiltration) located on the western edge of the Basin at the top

+1262 of Bull Run Slough near Kramer Reservoir.
+The remainder of the Basin is shown with hydrologic soils

+1263 Groups C and D, slow to very slow infiltration rates (Group C at 30% and Group D at 58% of Basin

+- 1264 area).
+Most of the ACWA is underlain by the dual hydrologic group C/D (11% of Basin area) and due to 1265 the wetland nature of this area contains primarily undrained soils corresponding to the very slow - 1266 infiltration rates.

+1267 It should be noted that the NRCS develops these maps using a variety of information including remote 1268 sensing and some limited field data collection and does not always capture variations that may occur on 1269 a small scale.
+Historical experience from landowners and additional field data could identify areas of 1270 better infiltration.
+These soils groups do not necessarily preclude vertical movement of water and while 1271 recharge may be slower than desired, recharge may still be possible.
+Additionally, Group C and D soils 1272 may have slow infiltration rates due to shallow hardpan, and groundwater recharge could potentially be 1273 enhanced if this hardpan can be disrupted.
+More research on soil permeability is being conducted 1274 through grant funding.

-1460 4.5.3 Soil Agricultural Groundwater Banking Index
+1275 4.5.3 Soil Agricultural Groundwater Banking Index

-The University of California at Davis (UCD) has established the Soil Agricultural Groundwater Banking Index (SAGBI) using data within the SSURGO database, which gives a rating of suitability of the soils for groundwater recharge.
-This index expands on the HSG to include topography, chemical limitations, and soil surface condition.
-This effort has resulted in a mapping tool that illustrates six SAGBI classes (excellent to very poor) and has been completed for much of the state.
-This mapping tool is only available for the Modoc County portion of BVGB as shown on Figure 4-11, and the indices vary mostly
+1276 The University of California at Davis has established the Soil Agricultural Groundwater Banking Index 1277 (SAGBI) using data within the SSURGO database, which gives a rating of suitability of the soils for 1278 groundwater recharge.
+This index expands on the HSG to include topography, chemical limitations and 1279 soil surface condition.
+This effort has resulted in a mapping tool that illustrates six SAGBI classes 1280 (excellent-very poor) and has been completed for much of the state.
+This mapping tool is only available 1281 for the Modoc County portion of BVGB as shown on Figure 4-11, and the indices vary mostly between 1282 moderately poor to very poor.
+Small areas of moderately good are present along the Pit River as it enters